Skip to main content

 As Senior Lecturer I focus on Corporate Real Estate, Investment Strategy, Asset Management and Real Estate Research modules and ensure the course is linked with industry professionals, ensuring knowledge remains on par with the market, a coherent whole and that students benefit positively.

-Senior Lecturer in Real Estate and Apprenticeship Lead (Real Estate)
+Senior Lecturer in Real Estate

 I am very passionate about the work environment and the Real Estate Environment.
 I have previously looked into Productivity drivers of knowledge workers in London where a defined timescale and environment and behavioural conditions do influence productivity.
 It was also found that knowledge workers need quiet spaces for concentration and mental wellbeing.
 I am currently focusing again on Wellbeing in the workplace, but this time on women and how both female and male leaders have pivotal as roles in the strife for a more balanced workplace environment and greater gender equity.